EldritchCometh/neural_network_jupyter/README.md

 ### **Part 04: Gradient Descent**

-Gradient descent is introduced as the optimization algorithm for updating weights in the network.&#x20;
+Gradient descent is introduced as the optimization algorithm for updating parameters in the network.&#x20;

 ### **Part 05: Training and Metrics**

-This part covers training the neural network on a dataset and calculating performance metrics.
+This part covers training the neural network on small toy datasets and exploring how performance metrics are calculated.

 ### **Part 06: Visualization**

-Visualization techniques are demonstrated by plotting data and functions to observe their alignment, providing insights into how the network represents relationships in the data.
+Here we build tools for visualization and use them to understand how neural networks model real-world data as a function that can be trained and plotted against the data.

 ### **Part 07: A Real Classification Task**